ZabZZZZZ/CP3402-Weekly-Practical-Learning-Journal/Week 1.md

 ### Estimated Hours

-7 hours
+Total 12 hours, where I spent 4 hours setting up Github Pages, about 1 hour for the journal writing and the remaining time in developing, deploying and debugging the site.

 ### Content Insights

 Re-learning and re-applying my prior knowledge in web development was quite fun.
 I struggled when it came to deploying the site to Github Pages, but in the end, I learned how to do it.
+Having just 2.5 days to do this, however, turned out to be a bit challenging, and the timing was extremely tight for me.

 ### Career/Employability/Learning Insights